TechShady/Dynatrace-DashboardsV2/README.md

     E. Position (1-5) - This number will replace any of the 5 bottom links in the Main Overview Dashboard<br/>

 Adding additional funnels:
+  1. Important - ***Start with a fresh set of JSON files***
-  1. Follow the same steps under Deployment Steps
+  2. Follow the same steps under Deployment Steps
-  2. You will be prompted for a three digit identifier.
+  3. You will be prompted for a three digit identifier.
 The default deployment uses 313.
 Chose any other set of unique digits.
-  3. Repeat as many times as needed
+  4. Repeat as many times as needed